 The Company operates long term incentive plans for senior executives.
-Under the rules for the plans, a participating executive must not enter into an arrangement with anyone, including a derivative or hedging arrangement, if the arrangement would have the effect of limiting the exposure of the participant to risk relating to unvested shares.
+Under the rules for the plans and the Securities Trading Policy, a participating executive must not enter into hedging arrangements or other arrangements affecting the participant's economic exposure in respect of unvested entitlements.